 Florals that Match the Winter Tones

 We touched upon florals while talking about color schemes but let’s dive a little deeper.
-You want your florals to contribute to the overall aesthetic of your wedding venue.
+First, of course, you want your florals to contribute to the overall aesthetic of your wedding venue.
 But most people do not want them to be a distraction, as the white of winter tends to be the primary draw of this type of wedding.

 - Anemone flowers are gorgeous when in ivory and complement the classic and shimmery winter wedding color schemes.
 Their centers are black, which can create a sense of drama.